Skip to main content

 There is a huge amount of data from the campaign and we’ve done our best to provide you with what we believe is the most insightful and meaningful.

-Alongside the various charts, do have to make note of some of the caveats mainly around the number of vendors as some regions were only represented by one or two.
+Alongside the various charts, do have to make note of some of the caveats mainly around the number of vendors as some regions were only represented by one or two (history is made by those who show up afterall)

 But all in all, it shows a fascinating insight into the current state of play of Pinot Noir on the east coast of Australia, which regions wine drinkers are seeking, the styles they’re after, and the people and personalities they engage with.